mvernacc/portfolio/docs/project_pages/pyralis.md

 </figure>

 ### Combustion chamber and nozzle
 The Pyralis engine’s combustion chamber and convergent nozzle region are contained by a cylindrical structural wall made from 316 steel.
-Chemical equilibrium analysts predicts a combustion temperature of 1900 K, well above the maximum operating temperature of 316.
+Chemical equilibrium analysis predicts a combustion temperature of 1900 K, well above the maximum operating temperature of 316.
 Therefore walls of the combustion chamber must be thermally protected.
-We chose an insulating thermal liner, which offers greater simplicity that regenerative cooling, and better re-usability than ablative cooling.
+We chose an insulating thermal liner, which offers greater simplicity than regenerative cooling, and better re-usability than ablative cooling.

 <figure>
     <img src="../../assets/images/pyralis/nozzle.png" width=60%>